Claude Code settings.json Not Loading After Edit

 • Claude Code version: claude --version.

-• OS and which user is running Claude Code: whoami.
+• Who is running Claude Code: whoami.

-• Output of ls -la ~/.claude/ and ls -la .claude/ from your project.
+• ls -la ~/.claude/ and ls -la .claude/ from your project.

-• Output of jq . ~/.claude/settings.json (errors if any).
+• jq . ~/.claude/settings.json (note any error).

 Step-by-step fix

-Step 1: Validate JSON syntax
+Step 1: Run /doctor, then validate JSON

 jq . ~/.claude/settings.json